Ratndeep-Shejwal/Ratndeep-Shejwal/README.md

-👋 Hi, I’m @Ratndeep-Shejwal
+👋 Hi, I’m @Ratndeep-Shejwal\n
-👀 I’m interested in Artificial Intelligence and Machine Learning 🌱 I’m currently learning Python, DSA
+👀 I’m interested in Artificial Intelligence and Machine Learning\n 🌱 I’m currently learning Python, DSA\n
-📫 How to reach me ratndeepshejwal@gmail.com
+📫 How to reach me ratndeepshejwal@gmail.com\n

 <!---
 Ratndeep-Shejwal/Ratndeep-Shejwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.